ETC5513: Collaborative and Reproducible Practices

 Objective:

-to identify the commit that introduced a bug into a repository.
+In this workshop, you will practice using git bisect to identify the commit that introduced a bug into a repository.
 You will also make a pull request to fix the bug once you’ve found it.

 Pre-requisite: